 Before booking your trip with OARS, there are a few important considerations we’d like you to know about.

 Full payment is required at the time of booking.
-Payments may be made by check, money order, or Visa/Mastercard (American Express and Discover incur a 3% processing fee).
-Prices are in US Dollars and all payments must be made in US Dollars.
+Payments can be made by check, money order, eCheck, wire transfer, Visa, MasterCard, American Express or Discover.
+Prices are in US Dollars, and all payments must be made in US Dollars.
 Payment of the deposit establishes your acceptance of our complete Terms and Conditions.
 Individual departures and trip capacity are strictly limited by the managing agency.
 Your payment is fully refundable for 48 hours, less a 3% processing fee, after making a reservation when you reserve a trip 7 days or more prior to departure.

 Cancellations and Refunds

 Canceling your trip after your deposit is processed will incur cancellation fees because OARS has absorbed costs on your behalf and will turn others away who would like to book the spaces we’re holding for you.
 If you must cancel your reservation after the rescission period described above, your cancellation fee will be determined according to the schedule below.